What Are Airline Mistake Fares? The Ultimate Travel Hack

 United Airlines said on Friday that it will honor the plane tickets it accidentally gave away for free to an unknown number of lucky travelers after a website error.

-The only types of mistake fares that you can have a higher probability of finding would be fuel dump price glitches, which is more or less intentional manipulation on the person booking, and these are not shared most of the time when found as it will stop working once more people find out about it.
-When people find these they keep them secret and can book them over and over until the airline catches one to what they are doing.
+The only types of mistake fares that you can have a higher probability of finding would be fuel dump price glitches, which is more or less intentional manipulation on the person booking, rather than the airline making a mistake.

 In the two photos below you will see it's for the same flights, on the same dates, being referred from Skyscanner.com to Expedia.
-The only thing that was changed, was the country that Skycanner believed we were from.
+The only thing that was changed, was the country that we told Skycanner we were from.

-This was for 3 Business class lay flat tickets from Copenhagen to Kenya, and you will see a massive price difference.
+This was for 3 Business class lay flat tickets from Copenhagen to Kenya, and look at the massive price difference.

 Mistake Fare -business class to Africa